Are electric vehicles cleaner, or are they just “coal cars”?

 Don’t electric vehicles have minimal range?
 I’m not sure they will suit my lifestyle.

 There are EVs out there for a variety of transportation needs.
 More than 65% of commuters in the United States drive less than 30 miles round trip for work.
 For day-to-day travel, both EVs and PHEVs would fit this driving pattern.
 Find out more at Alternative Fuels and Vehicles Data Center or our “Get Set” section.

 Previous models of EVs were based on significantly different technology.
 In the new market, EVs are substantially less complicated than gas-powered vehicles and very reliable.
 There are no oil changes or tune ups.
-10 models are available in the U.S., 26 in Asia, and 23 in Europe.
+Over 20 models are now available in the U.S., Asia, and Europe.
 It’s the most EVs on the market in history.

 Where can I get an electric vehicle in Colorado?

 Every Chevrolet dealership in Colorado offers the Chevy Volt for sale to consumers.
 The Nissan Leaf is also available at most Nissan dealderships.
 Take a look at this map to find a dealership that sells EVs near you.

 Are there enough natural resources to supply battery materials for EVs?

 The great thing about lithium is that the production methods require little human intervention.
 There is also a static range of lithium reserves in excess of 500 years globally.
 Many of the world’s known lithium resources are in Chile—a long time economic partner of the U.S. In addition, other reserves can be found in Bolivia and China, which may be harder to obtain.
 There is also exploration of lithium resources in Nevada, which would allow for domestic production of lithium if the projects are successful.